 Phelps is the author of More Light, Less Heat: How Dialogue Can Transform Conflict into Growth, published by Jossey-Bass in 1998.
 He continues to lead workshops and conferences on this topic, which he considers a key issue in our world today.

 Prior to coming to Highland, Phelps was the founding pastor of Church of the Savior, an American Baptist Church in Austin, Texas, where he served for twelve years.

 Phelps completed his Doctor of Ministry from Austin Presbyterian Theological Seminary.
 Phelps was Associate Pastor at Austin’s Highland Park Baptist Church from 1979 to 1985.
 He was founding president of the Capital Area Food Bank– a new concept at the time – which was a collaborative effort of private and government organizations.

 Joe is married to Terri.
-They are the proud parents of daughter Kara, who lives in Jacksonville Beach with her husband, Luch, and Joe’s grandchildren Max and Kathryn; daughter Carly, a student at the University of Texas; and son Steven, a student at Western Kentucky University.
+They are the proud parents of daughter Kara, who lives in Jacksonville Beach with her husband, Luch, and Joe’s grandchildren Max and Kathryn; daughter Carly, a student at the University of Louisville; and son Steven, a student at Western Kentucky University.